Home » Free Resources » »

 • Data handling: Measurement tools must be calibrated, and consistent procedures must be in place for data collection and analysis.

-• Monitoring: As changes are made, such as new operators, tools, or inputs, it is important to check the capability to look for any changes.
+• Monitoring: As changes are made, such as new operators, tools, or inputs, it is essential to check the capability to look for any changes.

 You also need to compare apples to apples.
 Mixing data from multiple tools, dies, batches, operators, or equipment may fail to uncover root causes.
 For instance, your mean output may meet parameters, but you might miss opportunities to improve performance with a particular machine or die.